-On August 1, 1793, workers began digging the foundations of the Capitol Building and on September 18, 1793, George Washington laid the cornerstone of the building, which was Aquia sandstone from Government Island. (the exact stone has been lost to history – today plaques mark the approximate location in the Capitol).
+On August 1, 1793, workers began digging the foundations of the Capitol Building and on September 18, 1793, George Washington laid the cornerstone of the building, which was Aquia sandstone from Government Island.
+The exact stone has been lost to history – today plaques mark the approximate location in the U.S. Capitol.

 This was due in part to the cost of bringing the Aquia sandstone on boats up the Potomac – sometimes the stone would arrive unfit for use or the boats would be so overloaded they would sink.
 By the time House and Senate extensions were constructed in the mid-18th century, marble took the place of sandstone.